Health care providers are turning to software defined WAN solutions to modernize their networks and ensure…

 1. Hybrid WAN Support

 By combining multiple links (i.e., MPLS and Internet) in an SD-WAN, health organizations gain freedom from any single telecom or transport type.
-This flexibility translates into more manageable failover scenarios and faster provisioning times than on traditional WANs.
+Flexibility earned from the hybrid wan translates into more manageable failover scenarios and faster provisioning times than on traditional WANs.
 As a result, they can reduce downtime of critical patient and administrative applications, as well as over-provisioning and reliance on expensive MPLS bandwidth, if not eventually move away from legacy altogether.

 2. Superior QoS